 Fifty or more craft breweries are usually on hand to pour their excellent brews for an appreciative croud of knowledgeable beer fans, brewers and local folks.
 This being a real beer-oriented event, the brewers always bring a few of their special surprises.
 Of course, Anderson Valley will be pouring many of their award-winning brews, including the hopheads' delight, Hop Ottin' IPA.
 There will also be plenty of good food and soft drinks available.
 Musical entertainment is provided by local bands.

 Proceeds from the festival are used to benefit local Anderson Valley community services, through non-profit organizations.

 Cat Wood pours cider at the Two River Cider Co. booth while Sketter enjoys a glass of Russian River IPA and an unknown lady puffs a cigar from the Mendocino Cigar Co.
 Booth.

 Another way to taste Boonville beers, brewed by Anderson Valley Brewing Co., you can visit the Tasting Room at the brewery.
 They pour the following suds as well as seasonal and special brews.
-And of course all of the eateries in the valley serve Boonville Beer
+And of course all of the eateries and watering holes in the valley serve Boonville Beer